 I had a panic attack in a yoga class a few weeks ago.
 Nearing the end of Shavasana, my anxiety took over in the last place you would imagine, as it is a yoga pose where you are supposed to be in a state of meditation.
-It took a while before I could fully calm down, but armed with the breathing and meditation techniques, I learned during my yoga teacher training, I managed to eventually calm my anxiety.
+It took a while before I could fully calm down, but armed with the breathing and meditation techniques I learned during my yoga teacher training, I managed to eventually calm my anxiety.

 I don’t know what triggered my panic attack, perhaps the poses triggered an emotional release.
 At that point I was eating right, doing yoga, and practicing meditation on a regular basis, but it wasn’t enough to relieve my stress and anxiety.
-So, I decided to pull myself together, and start a regular meditation practice again, paired with breathing exercises throughout the day, while making pleasure a priority.
+So, I decided to pull myself together and start a regular meditation practice again, paired with breathing exercises throughout the day, while making pleasure a priority.
 This year, I am trying to challenge my neurotic and anxious behaviour, while aiming to move to a more hedonistic lifestyle that includes meditation and is free of panic attacks.

 I’ve experimented with a few ways to reduce stress, and to tame the anxious dragon within me, but these are the ones I have found to work the best.
 When I neglect one of them, it becomes harder to control my anxiety.
 It does take some discipline, but in a month’s time, I have already felt a tremendous improvement.
 This makes me excited to know where I will be in a year’s time if I continue, and keep finding more ways to relax, focus on my breathing, and stay present in the moment.

-If like me, you would also like to start lowering your anxiety, here are my top 6 tips:
+If, like me, you would also like to start lowering your anxiety, here are my top 6 tips:

 Exercise for Stress and Anxiety

-When we get anxious, it means that the fight or flight response in your body was triggered.
+When we get anxious, it means that the fight or flight response in the body was triggered.
 This causes a rise in cortisol levels.
 Cortisol is known as the stress hormone, and can have detrimental effects on your body if levels are chronically elevated.
 The fight or flight response exists to help protect us when in danger.
-In the past that meant possibly being eaten by a lion, but nowadays, we have stressors that don’t actually affect our survival.
+In the past, that meant possibly being eaten by a lion, but nowadays, we have stressors that don’t actually affect our survival.
 We have invented new reasons to stress, and the body cannot tell the difference.

 Working out regularly will help reduce anxiety by providing some relief, and breathing properly is essential.
 Stretching regularly or doing yoga also helps by helping muscles to relax, thereby releasing physical tension.